chriskrycho/emberconf-2018-slides/talk.md

 };
 ```

-Note: and of course, if we didn't write need that name to be used anywhere else, we could just write it out like this: TypeScript will *infer* that the type of the `name` field is `string`, and so on.
+Note: And of course, if we didn't write need that name to be used anywhere else, we could just write it out like this: TypeScript will *infer* that the type of the `name` field is `string`, and so on.

 ---